nautobot/nautobot/nautobot/docs/user-guide/administration/tools/nautobot-server.md

 `nautobot-server validate_models`

-Validate all instances of a given model(s) by running a 'full_clean()' or 'validated_save()' on each object, this may take a long time to run..
+Validate all instances of a given model(s) by running a 'full_clean()' or 'validated_save()' on each object.

+!!! warning
+    Depending on the number of records in your database, this may take a long time to run.

 ```no-highlight
 nautobot-server validate_models